($850) Cost to ship a car from Washington DC, MD to Omaha, NE

 The time of the year

-The time of year and weather conditions in Washington DC and Omaha play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Washington DC and Omaha can impact car shipping prices.

 Winters are cool to cold with light snow more common but heavy snow not uncommon, and summers are hot and humid.
 Spring and fall are mild to warm.
 Be sure to check your weather app to avoid heavy snowfall or high heat.